 - High Card: the highest card not meeting any of the above requirements.

 Texas Hold’em poker is a community card poker variant, that became most played all over the world.
 Online casinos are organizing many tournaments and players started mastering the game in order to compete.
 If you are new to Texas Hold’em Poker, this text will help you learn the basics.

 This version of poker is played against other players and the goal, of course, is to construct the best hand of all.

 How to Play Texas Hold’em

 Before the cards are dealt, there is one important thing to pay attention to, and that is the “button”.
 In fact, this button works as a marker of which player has the big blind and which one has the small blind.
 So, the player directly to the left of the button posts the small blind, and the player to his or her direct left posts the big blind.

 The big blind is a term used for the player that needs to make the first bet.
 It is actually a forced bet, so the player can’t decide whether he wants to place it or not.

 On the right, is the player that has the small blind, meaning if that player decides to play that hand, he needs to match the bet to the big blind.
 This applies to all the players, whoever decides to bet on that hand (before the cards are even dealt), they need to make a bet equal to the big blind.
 The small blind is half the amount of the big blind.
 If the player with the small blind decides to fold, he loses the small blind which is also a forced bet.
 If he decides to play, adds the other half to match the big blind.

-The third round starts when the dealer flips three community cards, called the flop, and they’re face up.
+The second round starts when the dealer flips three community cards, called the flop, and they’re face up.
 The players examine their possibility of a good hand, and choose between “check”, “raise” or “fold”.